myantosca/acos-approx/README.md

 kcachegrind visualization of the callgrind log gave the following percentages of total CPU time spent.

+NB: The relative percentages are low because the bulk of time is spent in `printf` calls to produce the tabulation used in the graphs above.

 |Incl. | Self. | Called | Function                    | Location                                    |
 |------|-------|--------|-----------------------------|---------------------------------------------|
 |1.69  | 1.69  | 19,999 | `acos_binomial`             | acos-approx: `acos_binomial.c`              |